ioos/ioos_code_lab/jupyterbook/content/intro.md

 The notebooks will come from a variety of authors including IOOS Program Office Staff, Regional Association data managers, and other IOOS partners.
-If you think you have a nice example you would like to share please let us know!
+If you think you have a nice example you would like to share please see the [Contributor Guide](https://github.com/ioos/ioos_code_lab/blob/main/CONTRIBUTING.md)!

-<button name="button" onclick="https://github.com/ioos/ioos_code_lab/blob/main/CONTRIBUTING.md">Contribute here!</button>

 Feedback and questions are welcome.